SEIRD: A Complex Contagion Model

 # cells.
 This parameter sets the initial value for each cell.

-# This probability can be manipulated using the transmission_control to either
+# This probability can be manipulated using the transmission_control to

 p_transmit: &p_transmit